-PERA (Public Employees Retirement Association): Statewide pension program in which all city employees meeting program requirements must participate in accordance with
+PERA (Public Employees Retirement Association) - Statewide pension program in which all city employees meeting program requirements must participate in accordance with Minnesota law.

-Minnesota law.
 The city and the employee each contribute to the employee's retirement account.

-The city participates in the Public Employees Retirement Association PERA to provide pension benefits for its eligible employees to help plan for a successful and secure retirement.
+The city participates in the PERA to provide pension benefits for its eligible employees to help plan for a successful and secure retirement.
 Participation in PERA is mandatory for most employees, and contributions into PERA begin immediately.
 The city and the employee contribute to PERA each pay period as determined by state law.
-Most employees are also required to contribute a portion of each pay-check for Social Security and Medicare (the city matches the employee's Social Security and Medicare withholding).
-For information about PERA eligibility and contribution requirements, contact the Administrative Services HR Director.
+Most employees are also required to contribute a portion of each paycheck for Social Security and Medicare (the city matches the employee's Social Security and Medicare withholding).
+For information about PERA eligibility and contribution requirements, contact the administrative services director.